hossainchisty/Photo-Album-App/README.md

 # Django-Photo-Album-App

-* A Photo Album App made with Django framework in the backend.
-Tailwindcss for the frontend.*
+***  A Photo Album App made with Django framework in the backend.
+Tailwindcss for the frontend.
+I will host Images on AWS S3 Buckets in the future. ***

 # Photo Album Features:
 * Sign Up.